skrattaren/apf.rst/apf.rst

 + [p.
 31] "'Soto said he saw him perform the Stance of the Coyote!'"

-  Echoes of the 'Crane' technique' made famous by the "`The Karate Kid`_" movies.
+  Echoes of the 'Crane' technique' made famous by the **The Karate Kid** movies.
 Martial Arts in general, and Kung Fu in particular, have many techniques and styles named after animals, e.g. 'Stance of Horse'.